tansugangopadhyay/De-Novo-protein-design/README.md

 ## 📄 License

 This project is licensed under the MIT License - see LICENSE file for details.

-## 🤝 Contributing

-We welcome contributions!
-Please see CONTRIBUTING.md for guidelines.

 ---

 *This project pushes the boundaries of computational protein design, bringing us closer to the dream of rationally designing proteins for any desired function.*